 It’s fun, and it challenges other users to do the same!

-Creating an ad campaign that centers around a unique hashtag can be super successful because you’re asking your customers to share photos of them doing something.
+Creating an ad campaign that centres around a unique hashtag can be super successful because you’re asking your customers to share photos of them doing something.
 Not everyone is into taking shots of them simply wearing or using their product – they need you to tell them exactly what to do.

 For example, Coca-Cola’s #ShareACoke campaign harnessed the power of hashtags to create a successful marketing campaign.